AMENITIES

 • Garden furniture.

-• Ludlow is a buzzing medieval market town with beautiful architecture, lots of top-quality restaurants and plenty of shops to browse through too.
+• Ludlow is less than a 20-minute drive.
+This buzzing medieval market town boasts beautiful architecture, lots of top-quality restaurants and plenty of shops to browse through too.
 If you’re here in September, the Ludlow Food and Drink Festival showcases some of the best fresh produce from across the area and further afield.

 • While you’re visiting Ludlow, the Castle is a must-see.
 Perched on a cliff overlooking the River Teme, the castle dates back to the eleventh century.
 It’s open to the public throughout the year, and hosts festivals and events too.